Will-Nollert/Will-Nollert/README.md

 ## A fullstack web developer and educator
 I’m currently
 - - Teaching fullstack Javascript web development with EdX
+- - Taking a class learning c++
-- - learning c++ and more web development
+- - Learning more web development